 Upon completion of the M.A., students must have competence in one ancient language (either Greek or Latin) and one modern language (German, French, or Italian).
 Competency is generally demonstrated through receiving an A- or above in an upper-level ancient language class (4000 or above) or an intensive reading-knowledge class for the modern language (e.g. GERM 1113 and 1114, GERM 1115, FREN 2106, ITAL 4005).
 Alternately, two semesters of the same ancient language are required with a minimum grade of B+.
-If the student is fully competent in a modern language upon arrival, they may elect to take a language exam that will typically be graded by the Chair or DGS of CLST.
-(Students taking four semesters at 1⁄2 RU generally can take a reading-knowledge class as part of their coursework while fulfilling requirements.
-This is not an option available to students taking 1⁄4 RU or completing the MA in one year).
+If the student is fully competent in a recognized modern language upon arrival, they may elect to take a language exam that will be graded by the Chair or DGS of CLST.